 Rear Admiral Pete Quinn (Royal Australian Navy) will lead the Australian delegation.
 This will include the AMDA Foundation Limited – a foundation that promotes Australia’s aerospace, defence, maritime and security industry – and 17 commercial entities.

-Mick Summers, ASEAN Defence & Security Director, for the Australian Trade and Investment Commission (Austrade), says Australia's participation in this year's LIMA event is pivotal.
+Mick Summers, Southeast Asia Defence and Security Director, for the Australian Trade and Investment Commission (Austrade), says Australia's participation in this year's LIMA event is pivotal.

 ‘This event is instrumental in boosting Australia's global competitiveness, reinforcing our trade connections, and supporting the growth of our national industries,’ he says.